h5bp/Front-end-Developer-Interview-Questions/src/questions/css-questions.md

 ---

 * What is CSS selector specificity and how does it work?
-* What's the difference between "resetting" and "normalizing" CSS?
+* What is the difference between "resetting" and "normalizing" CSS?
 Which would you choose, and why?
 * Describe Floats and how they work.
 * Describe z-index and how stacking context is formed.
 * Describe BFC (Block Formatting Context) and how it works.